Free Rainy Day Fun at Ballard Playspace

 If the kids are hungry for a snack or need a break, they can take one at the kid-sized tables outside the toddler-only area.
 While they snack they can read books or do puzzles.

-Once everyone has had their fill of fun, if the rain is still coming down, why not head into downtown Ballard for lunch at Li’l Woody’s?
+Once everyone has had their fill of fun, if the rain is still coming down, head into downtown Ballard for lunch at Li’l Woody’s.
 The hand cut fries and onion rings are divine, and the Northwest grass-fed burgers are mouthwateringly delicious.
 If you’re feeling generous and the kids are behaving (wink, wink), you’re within walking distance for the Secret Garden Bookstore that specializes in children’s books, and Clover Toys, where kids are actually encouraged to touch the stuffed animals, wooden toys, instruments and more.

 For the ultimate sweet ending to the day, stop into Cupcake Royale for fresh baked cupcakes for the kids or Stumptown coffee for you.
 Okay, maybe you deserve a cupcake too—for all the rainy days you’ve been stuck inside the house with energetic kiddos.
 At least now you know where to play on a rainy day in Ballard—and where to treat yourself afterward.